-Nonadopters [of artificial intelligence] "might experience around a 20% decline in their cash flow from today's levels," according to a 2018 McKinsey & Co. report.
+Non-adopters [of artificial intelligence] "might experience around a 20% decline in their cash flow from today's levels," according to a 2018 McKinsey & Co. report.

-In its report, "Notes from the AI frontier: Modeling the impact of AI on the world economy," published in September 2018, McKinsey analysts found front-runners in AI adoption could double their cash flow (economic benefit captured minus associated investment and transition costs) by 2030, with a 122% cumulative change.
-FIGURE 1 Nonadopters "might experience around a 20% decline in their cash flow from today's levels, assuming the same cost and revenue model as today," according to the report.
+In its report, "Notes from the AI frontier: Modeling the impact of AI on the world economy," published in September 2018, McKinsey analysts found that frontrunners in AI adoption could double their cash flow (economic benefit captured minus associated investment and transition costs) by 2030, with a 122% cumulative change.
+FIGURE 1 Non-adopters "might experience around a 20% decline in their cash flow from today's levels, assuming the same cost and revenue model as today," according to the report.

-The ability to leverage AI techniques to perform tasks that normally require human intelligence-often at a scale and speed that are beyond human capability-is enabling organizations to create new ways of working across design, engineering, and production processes.
-PIX Moving, for example, is leveraging AI and automation to develop systems that can rapidly produce a manufacturing-ready customized product.
-PIX Moving's Yu says the use of AI-driven design and digital fabrication techniques leads to fewer components, shorter lead time, less dependence on the supply chain, a faster response to customization needs, and a mold-free approach, all of which reduce costs significantly for the organization.
+The ability to leverage AI techniques to perform tasks that normally require human intelligence - often at a scale and speed that are beyond human capability - is enabling organisations to create new ways of working across design, engineering and production processes.
+PIX Moving, for example, is leveraging AI and automation to develop systems that can rapidly produce a manufacturing-ready customised product.
+PIX Moving's Yu says the use of AI-driven design and digital fabrication techniques leads to fewer components, shorter lead time, less dependence on the supply chain, a faster response to customisation needs, and a mould-free approach, all of which reduce costs significantly for the organisation.

 According to Yu, such software-defined manufacturing systems free PIX Moving from the factors that limit innovation for traditional automotive manufacturers.
-These factors include extra-large factories, heavy investment, high barriers to entry, longer lead times, and time-consuming processes, such as tooling and production line setup, which slow iteration and impose risk.
-When the same task-car design and production-is enabled by tools such as AI, the process "is distributed, user-participated, and decentralized, and no more molds are required, reducing tooling fixtures and [enabling us to] respond flexibly to market changes," he says.
+These factors include extra-large factories, heavy investment, high barriers to entry, longer lead times and time-consuming processes, such as tooling and production line set-up, which slow iteration and impose risk.
+When the same task - car design and production - is enabled by tools such as AI, the process "is distributed, userparticipated and decentralised, and no more moulds are required, reducing tooling fixtures and [enabling us to] respond flexibly to market changes," he says.

 Some of the most widely used applications of AI in construction are in progress tracking and safety.
-By analyzing image data captured by cameras mounted on cranes and, increasingly, drones-construction companies are substantially reducing the many hours and people it takes FIGURE 1 to prepare reports on the current status of work, a key metric, down to just minutes.
+By analysing image data captured by cameras mounted on cranes - and, increasingly, drones - construction companies are substantially reducing the many hours and FIGURE 1